inbo/tutorials/content/articles/statistics/index.md

     confidence limits, and interpret the results.
 The book also covers statistical frameworks, the philosophy of statistical modeling, and critical mathematical functions and probability distributions.
-It requires no programming background--only basic calculus and statistics.
+It requires no programming background–only basic calculus and statistics.

     -   Practical, beginner-friendly introduction to modern statistical